Reference 03 — Addressing¶

 A path resolves within the host’s own graph.
 No route prefix.
 Applies to:

-A remote vertex is reached by walking through a transport-vertex (ADR-0027 / CONTEXT.md §Path-as-route): the path /net/<conn>/<remote path> — e.g. /net/can0/sensor/wheel/left — is the local address of the remote vertex, and the path is the route.
+A remote vertex is reached by walking through a transport-vertex (ADR-0027 / CONTEXT.md §Path-as-route): the path /net/<module>/<name>/<remote path> — e.g. /net/can/can0/sensor/wheel/left — is the local address of the remote vertex.
+The connection mount is two segments, a module segment grouping one transport kind and role plus the connection’s own name (13-network-formation.md); a one-segment /net/<name> addresses a module vertex that does not exist and fails to resolve, and the path is the route.
 The prefix is the transport-vertex’s own path, not a configured string; the send-side suffix and the receive-side prefix are the same address.

-The operation travels as an FWD frame carrying its own route: each forwarder hop strips its leading dst segment and prepends the inbound-link NAME to src, so dst is always the remaining forward route and src the accumulated return route.
-Explicit source routes cannot loop — dst shrinks monotonically per hop, and a dst that revisits a node is rejected with ERROR{tr::path::invalid}.
+The operation travels as an FWD frame carrying its own route: each forwarder hop strips the whole leading mount run — net/<module>/<name>[/<peer>] (RFC-0014 S2a) — from dst and prepends the inbound link’s own mount run to src, so dst is always the remaining forward route and src the accumulated return route.
+Explicit source routes cannot loop by construction — dst shrinks monotonically per hop, so a delivery travels exactly as far as its explicit route and no further; a cycle in the physical topology is harmless per-op (the route is finite, so the walk is finite).
+There is no visited-set or revisit check — loop-freedom is protection-by-construction, not protection-by-rejection.
 Nothing is republished at a fixed prefix; a consumer addresses the routed path directly, and deliveries return along the accumulated route.
 See reference/13.

-Two links to the same peer are two different routed addresses (e.g. /net/ws0/... and /net/can0/...) — deliberate redundancy the consumer subscribes to explicitly, not auto-multipath.
+Two links to the same peer are two different routed addresses (e.g. /net/ws/ws0/... and /net/can/can0/...) — deliberate redundancy the consumer subscribes to explicitly, not auto-multipath.

 The “global” scope is the union of all hosts’ local + routed graphs.
 There is no single authority that owns it; it is a logical view assembled by composing routes through transport-vertices.

-A common convention (not normative): a peer’s data is addressed through the connection that reaches it — /net/<conn>/... — and multi-hop reach composes one link segment per hop.
+A common convention (not normative): a peer’s data is addressed through the connection that reaches it — /net/<module>/<name>/... — and multi-hop reach composes one link mount per hop.
 This keeps the global graph navigable without name collisions.

 When two registrations would claim the same local path:

-• First-binder wins: the first registrant to bind a vertex name owns it.
-Subsequent attempts return ERROR{tr::path::in_use} (a yet-to-be-assigned error code in the 0x0C..0x7F reserved range).
+First-binder wins: the first registrant to bind a vertex name owns it.
+Subsequent attempts return

 Two textually-different paths that name the same vertex MUST canonicalize to the same internal representation: